AMC falls 6% after second share sale this week

-Shares of AMC Entertainment (AMC.N) fell 6% in early deals on Friday, a day after the Reddit darling completed its second share offering this week.
+(Reuters) - Shares of AMC Entertainment fell 6% in early deals on Friday, a day after the Reddit darling completed its second share offering this week.

 The cinema operator has taken advantage of a red-hot rally in its stock since mid-May to sell shares, raising $587.4 million on Thursday alone.